jtcook2/GridInterpolant/README.md

 ```

 ## Build and Test the Examples in main.cpp
-To build and test the two examples in main.cpp CMake and a compiler that supports the C++11 standard.
+To build and test the two examples in main.cpp, CMake and a compiler that supports the C++11 standard are required.

-Once these are obtained, cd the the directory with repository is cloned and type the following
+Once these are obtained, cd to the directory where the repository is cloned and type the following
 commands at the terminal.
 ```shell
 mkdir build